cosmos/ibc-go/docs/migrations/v5-to-v6.md

 #### API breaking changes

-The ICS27 genesis types have been moved to their own package `modules/apps/27-interchain-acccounts/genesis/types`.
+The `27-interchain-accounts` genesis types have been moved to their own package: `modules/apps/27-interchain-acccounts/genesis/types`.
-TODO: add more info
+This change facilitates the addition of the ICS27 `controller` submodule `Msg` server and avoids cyclic imports.
+This should have minimal disruption to chain developers integrating `27-interchain-accounts`.

 ---